-Musicians have a term for when playing together just feels right, when the rhythm section is so locked in that the bass and the kick drum meld into a single entity to form the foundation from which a groove can be built.
-When the guitar and keyboards aren't merely playing together, they're having a conversation -- bouncing off each other while and becoming a single instrument at the same time.
+Musicians have a term they use when playing together feels just right, when the rhythm section is so locked in that the bass and the kick drum meld into a single entity to form the foundation upon which a groove can be built.
+When the guitar and keyboards aren't merely playing together, they're having a conversation -- bouncing off each other while becoming a single instrument.
 This phenomenon has been called the pocket.
 And it goes far beyond excellent musicianship, elevating the music to otherwise unreachable heights.
 In a sense, the musicians stop playing, and music takes over.
-Music just flows -- responding without effort, without control.

 * * *